 In people with severe symptoms, the death rate is high.

 People should contact a doctor if they have flu-like symptoms plus one of the following:

 The doctor can send a sample taken by swabbing the nose or throat to be tested.

-Infected people are given oseltamivir or zanamivir (antiviral drugs that are used to treat influenza—see Influenza (Flu) : Treatment), which are usually effective.
+Infected people are given oseltamivir or zanamivir (antiviral drugs that are used to treat influenza).
+These drugs usually improve survival.